cloudbridgeuy/rargs/web/content/docs/usage/arguments.md

 ### Pre-defined Values

-If your arguments should only accept a sub-set or options you can use the `[]` operator with a list of values separated by the pipe operator (`|`).
+If your arguments should only accept a known list of values, you can use the `[]` operator with a list of values separated by the pipe operator (`|`).

 ```bash
 # @arg categories[foo|bar|"foo bar"]
 ```

-> As the example shows, you can use quotes (`"`) to define strings that include white space.
+> As the example shows, you can use quotes (`"`) to define strings that include whitespace.

 If one of those values should be used as default, set it as the first element of the list with the `=` operator in front.